Ann-Maria-Jaison/QR-Code-Generator-for-Secure-Links/README.md

 ## Features

-- Input a secure URL and generate a corresponding QR code.
+- Input a URL and checking is that secure or not using gogle secure link API
 - User-friendly interface with form submission.
 - Backend implemented using Flask to handle QR code generation.
 - QR code dynamically generated and displayed on the webpage.